dpgaus09/CreatorOS/REPLIT_DEPLOYMENT_GUIDE.md

 3. **Runtime Errors**:
    - Check the deployment logs
    - Verify environment variables are set correctly
-   - Ensure your Node.js version is compatible
+   - If you see "Pretty-print" or related database errors, make sure the postgres.js driver is properly configured

 ## Additional Resources